misiektoja/lastfm_monitor/docs/troubleshooting.md

 Debug output is written to the terminal and to the log file.

 Error text is redacted before it is printed.
 Configured secrets are replaced wherever they appear, as are `SETTING = value` lines for any of the secret settings, `Authorization: Bearer` and `Authorization: Basic` headers, signed Last.fm request parameters such as `api_key` and `api_sig`, and Discord webhook URLs.
 Redaction is a safety net rather than a guarantee, so still read the output before pasting it into a bug report.

+## Installation and Command Problems

+If Python or `pip` is missing, use the [Python install walkthrough](installation.md#new-to-python-install-everything).

+If `lastfm_monitor` is not found after installation, close the terminal and open it again.
+On Windows with Python Install Manager, run `py install --refresh` to refresh command aliases.
+For a pipx installation, run `pipx ensurepath` then reopen the terminal.
+If you downloaded the script, use the [manual command](usage.md#command-format) from its directory.

+If `pip` reports an externally managed environment, follow the pipx steps in [Installation](installation.md#install-lastfm-monitor-after-python-check).
+Use `pipx upgrade lastfm_monitor` for later upgrades.

+If the tool cannot import a dependency, install the dependencies with the same Python interpreter that runs the script.
+Use `python3 -m pip install -r requirements.txt` on macOS or Linux, or `python -m pip install -r requirements.txt` on Windows, with the requirements file matching your downloaded script.

+If a new terminal cannot find your saved settings, return to the directory used during setup or pass both `--config-file` and `--env-file` explicitly.
+Run `lastfm_monitor --doctor <lastfm_username>` to see which settings are loaded.